BlueHost vs. SiteGround 2023: Side-by-Side Comparison

 SiteGround also offers monthly subscription at the cost of $3.95 with some setup fee.
 With BlueHost, you can avail yearly plan because they don’t have monthly billing option.

 As you see SiteGround has most economical and affordable prices when compare with BlueHost.
-So it is recommended to buy SiteGround hosting when it comes to inexpensive WordPress hosting with stable servers, 99.99% uptime, bullet-proof security, and 24/7 quick support.
+So it is recommended to buy SiteGround hosting when it comes to inexpensive WP hosting with stable servers, 99.99% uptime, bullet-proof security, and 24/7 quick support.

 You can get your money back within 30 days from the date of signup from both providers as they offer one-month money back guarantee.
 So, new users can try their services for the whole month and refund money if found issues in their hosting which does not happen in most of the cases especially SiteGround.